 - Spending crypto to purchase goods and services.

 In the UK, every taxpayer gets a Capital Gains Tax Allowance of £12,300, so investors are only liable to pay Capital Gains Tax on any amount over this allowance.
-There are two Capital Gains Tax rates of 10% or 20% - depending on Income Tax band the investor falls into.
+There are two Capital Gains Tax rates of 10% or 20% - depending on the Income Tax band the investor falls into.

 Share pooling cost basis method

-HMRC has very specific rules for calculating cost basis - known as share pooling.
+HMRC has specific rules for calculating cost basis - known as share pooling.
 The share pooling method stops investors from creating artificial losses or manipulating the average cost basis method.

 There are three possible cost basis methods within the share pooling method: